omni-viral/omni-viral.github.io/content/posts/memory.md

 ---
-title: "Memory"
+title: "Working with device memory using Vulkan"
 date: 2018-09-16T21:48:34+02:00
 ---

-# Working with device memory using [Vulkan]
+[Vulkan] (and other modern low-level APIs, such as DirectX 12) moves most of the complexity related to memory handling to the user's code.

-[Vulkan] (and other modern low-level APIs, such as DirectX 12) moves most of the complexity related to memory allocation to the user code, the API provides a very small set of functions to handle memory.
+The API provides a very small set of functions.
-This post has focus on the [Vulkan API] but most ideas are applicable to DirectX 12 as well.
+While this post focuses on the [Vulkan API], most ideas are applicable to DirectX 12 as well.

-## Memory allocation
+# Heaps and types

-Device visible memory is provided in few memory heaps.
+Device visible memory is provided by [Vulkan] implementation in few memory heaps.
 Each heap backs one or more memory types.
 One memory type is backed by one heap.
 When the memory is allocated from particular type it utilize capacity of backing heap.
 To obtain memory types and heaps of the physical device one should call `vkGetPhysicalDeviceMemoryProperties` function.

-***Note**: All logical devices created from same physical device will share memory heaps*
+* **Note**: All logical devices created from same physical device will share memory heaps

 Memory type defines set of properties, that all memory objects allocated from the type will have.
 There are following memory properties defined in [Vulkan API]: